An audience must be won over, one by one.*

-Prelude is a series of live events exploring the interconnections and influences between moving image and performance on the one hand, and between visual artists of different generations on the other.
+Prelude is a series of live events exploring the interconnections and influences between moving image and performance on the one hand, and between visual artists of distinct generations on the other.
 The series of evenings is inspired by the musical prelude: originally intended for musicians to tune their instruments before a concert, and demonstrate their virtuosity to incoming audiences.

 Prelude invites artists and audiences to “tune in” and consider the theatre as a place for time-based visual art.
 Unlike the individual viewing experience in an exhibition, Prelude emphasises the collective presence of the audience and the physical space of the theatre as an essential part of the experience of the work.